 At the start of each stage, the NES version displays the name of the stage on a simple black screen along with the current lives and scores for each player (with each score counter blinking), as well as the current high score.
 The FC version on the other hand has a more elaborate screen showing a side view of the whole Galuga archipelago (similar to the map used in Ghosts 'n Goblins), along with a top-down map, both displaying the player's current location.
-Additionally the FC version refers to each level as "area" instead of "stage" (which is the terminology later used in Super C and Operation C).
+Additionally the FC version refers to each level as an "area" instead of "stage".
+The "area" terminology is also used in Super C and Operation C.

 There are brief cut-scenes at the start of the game and between stages exclusive to the FC version.

 If Player 1 gets a Game Over in 2 Player Mode (or if Player 2 has a higher score), the cut-scenes will feature Lance instead of Bill.
 The dialogue is otherwise identical.